redux-loop/redux-loop/docs/api-docs/cmds.md

 #### Simulation

-Simulating a `map` cmd simulates the nested cmd and passes the result through `tagger`.
-If the result is an array of actions, all of them are passed through `tagger`.
+Simulating a `map` cmd simulates the nested cmd and passes each of the resulting actions through `tagger`.
 If args are provided to the cmd, they are passed to `tagger`.

 ```js
 const cmd1 = Cmd.run(sideEffect, {